fogilo/NULL/README.md

 New repository after the last one was taken down.

-# Raven B++
+# Raven Edition
 Raven b++ is a pvp and utility mod for minecraft 1.8.x.
-It supports Forge and Feather adding quality of life improvements, bug fixes, and so much more.<br>
+It supports Forge and Feather adding quality of life improvements, bug fixes, and so much more
+This edition extends off the legacy version with new features added with Ai.
+Specifically Claude Opus 4.6.
+I do not claim credit for any of the new features or the legacy build from the orginal versions of raven.<br>

 Offical Discord of Raven b++:
 [https://discord.gg/UqJ8ngteud](https://discord.gg/UqJ8ngteud)